turingschool/curriculum/source/projects/store_engine.markdown

 #### User

-* A user must have a valid email address that is unique to all users
+* A user must have a valid email address that is unique across all users
 * A user must have a full name that is not blank
 * A user may optionally provide a display name that must be no less than 2 characters long and no more than 32